anmeisel/ana-hugo/README.md

 # Guide

-I came across hugo probably around 2018.
+I came across hugo around 2018?
 I wanted an easy static site generator and saw that low tech magazine were using it.
 I wanted to steal LTM's page size calculator as well but never got it to work.

 Anyway, here's a little intro to how my hugo site is configured.
-I can't write about the md files specifically (which is were all my info lies) but here's the "heart" of the site...
+I can't write about the md files specifically (which is where all my info lies) but here's the "heart" of the site...

 I can define my site settings in here.
 We're starting with the website's canonical URL!